omotayoofere/Muisc_Information_Retrieval/README.md

 ### Problem Definition
 * In this project, we will be exploring multi-class classification, that is, categorizing each music sample into either of the ten (10) labels available.
 ### What is our data
-* I have choosen the famous GTZAN dataset which is available on kaggle at https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification
+* I have choosen the famous GTZAN dataset which is available on [kaggle](/https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
 ### Libraries and Dependencies
 * I will be utilizing google collab on this project and mounting the dataset on Google drive.
 Also, I have listed all necessary libraries and dependencies needed for this project.
 #### Mounting drive
-* The spectogram of the music data (visual representation of the spectrum of frequencies of sound or other signals as they vary with time) which is also present in the dataset on kaggle at https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification was saved to a folder in the google drive and loaded from there
+* The spectogram of the music data (visual representation of the spectrum of frequencies of sound or other signals as they vary with time) which is also present in the dataset on [kaggle](/https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) was saved to a folder in the google drive and loaded from there
 ``` python
 from google.colab import drive
 drive.mount('/content/gdrive')